MateusBU/Webpack/README.md

 ```
 **node public/main.js**: ***To start the application of webpack***

+**npm run build**: run production to minimize .js and .css files in public folder.

 ## **Dependences**
 **css-loader**: processes CSS imports.
 **mini-css-extract-plugin**: separates CSS into its own files for production.